juanBerger/mix-splits-organizer/README.md

 # Some Assumptions
 - Stereo files always have some stereo file indicator in the presence of 5.1
 - In the case where there is no stereo signature, FUL indicates TV/Stereo.
-Put another way, OLVs have to be named 'OLV'.
-This means that if a group of      files has no surround and no FUL and no OLV, it will fail (there is no other basis for determining if the files are TV or OLV)
+SO OLVs have to always have 'OLV'